tier4/AwsimRvizPlugins/README.md

 Rviz plugin for operating AWSIM environment.

 The following features are implemented:
-- PoseTeleport: Set AWSIM EGO pose from Rviz GUI tool
+- 2dPoseTeleport: Teleport AWSIM EGO pose from Rviz GUI tool

 ## Features

-### PoseTeleport
+### 2DPoseTeleport
 Set AWSIM EGO pose from Rviz GUI tool.

 `rviz_common::Tool` named `awsim_rviz_plugins/2dPoseTeleport` is implemented.
-`awsim_rviz_plugins/2dPoseTeleport` gets position and orientation by dragging on the map displayed in Rviz, and publishes those as a `/awsim/awsim_rviz_plugin/2d_pose_teleport/pose_with_covariance` topic (as `geometry_msgs::msg::PoseWithCovarianceStamped`).
+`awsim_rviz_plugins/2dPoseTeleport` gets position and orientation by dragging on the map displayed in Rviz, and publishes those as a `/awsim/awsim_rviz_plugin/pose_teleport/pose_with_covariance` topic (as `geometry_msgs::msg::PoseWithCovarianceStamped`).

 AWSIM subscribes this topic and updates the coordinates of the EGO.

 #### How to use
 1. Click the plus button on the toolbar and select `awsim_rviz_plugins/2dPoseTeleport` from the list.
-2. Click on `AWSIM EGO Placement` button from the toolbar and select it.
+2. Click on `2D Pose Teleportt` button from the toolbar and select it.
 3. On the map displayed in Rviz, drag the cursor to the location and orientation where you want to move the EGO.

 If `pilot-auto` is running with, press the `Initialize with GNSS` button to perform localilization again.